-- approved by the Board or the Council as the case may be, provided that no business shall be transacted at any meeting of a Committee unless a majority of the members present are also voting members. - 86.
-Any Fellow who is a voting member, in the relevant specialism where applicable, shall be eligible to stand as chair of a Committee.
-In the case of more than one application being received, the chair will be elected by the College representative members of the particular Committee (including the current Chair) and then be subject to the approval of the Board.
-Chairs shall usually hold office for a period of three years, with the ability for the term of office to be extended by a further year in exceptional circumstances if requested by the Board.
-The appointment may be terminated either by the post holder (by giving three months' notice in writing to the Registrar) or the Board (by giving three months' notice in writing to the post holder). - 87.
-Each Committee shall send a copy of its meeting agendas and minutes to the Registrar in a timely manner. - 88.
-All actions and proceedings of Committees shall be reported to the Board or to the Council, as directed, in a timely manner. - 89.
-Each Committee shall submit an annual report of its activities to the Board. - 90.
+- 87. Chairs shall usually hold office for a period of three years, with the ability for the term of office to be extended by a further year in exceptional circumstances if requested by the Board.
+The appointment may be terminated either by the post holder (by giving three months' notice in writing to the Registrar) or the Board (by giving three months' notice in writing to the post holder). - 88.
+Each Committee shall provide a copy of its minutes to its governing Committee, either the Board or Council as per its' Terms of Reference. - 89.
+Blank. - 90.
 No expense may be incurred by any Committee unless a sum of money has been voted by the Board for the special purposes of that Committee. - 91.
-The meetings and proceedings of all Committees are governed by the Ordinances and the By-laws applicable to the regulation of the meetings and proceedings of the Board or the Council so far as relevant and so far as the same shall not be superseded by regulations made by the Board. - 92.
-Non-voting members who serve on a Committee may only vote on a matter where: - (a) The remit of the Committee is limited to one of advising the Board or the Council on a matter; or - (b) The voting members present and voting on the matter in question are in the majority and the Board or the Council has decided that the non-voting members may have a vote. - 93.
+The meetings and proceedings of all Committees are governed by the Ordinances and the By-laws applicable to the regulation of the meetings and proceedings of the Board or the Council so far as relevant and so far as the same shall not be superseded by regulations made by the Board.

+- 92. Non-voting members who serve on a Committee may only vote on a matter where: - (a) The remit of the Committee is limited to one of advising the Board or the Council on a matter; or - (b) The voting members present and voting on the matter in question are in the majority and the Board or the Council has decided that the non-voting members may have a vote. - 93.
 Committee meetings can take place using Electronic Means; Provided that each person attending the meeting can communicate to the other people present any information or opinions they have on any particular item discussed at the meeting. - 94.
 Proper minutes shall be made of the proceedings of all Committee meetings and of all business transacted at such meetings, and any minutes of such meetings, if purported to be signed by the chair of such meeting, or by the chair of the next succeeding meeting, shall be sufficient evidence without any further proof of the contents of those minutes. - 95.
-The signed minutes of all meetings of Committees shall be available for inspection by all voting members, on request; Provided that the Board may decide, in its absolute discretion, that any minutes, or any part of any minutes, of any meeting of a Committee shall not be available for review by voting members in order to protect confidential information relating either to the College itself or to any individual.

-96. All acts bona fide done by any meeting of any Committee, or by any person acting as a member of such Committee, shall, notwithstanding it be afterwards discovered that there was some defect in the appointment or continuance in office of any such member or person, or that they or any of them were disqualified, be as valid as if every such person had been duly appointed or had duly continued in office and was qualified to be a member of that Committee.
+The signed minutes of all meetings of Committees shall be available for inspection by all voting members, on request; Provided that the Board may decide, in its absolute discretion, that any minutes, or any part of any minutes, of any meeting of a Committee shall not be available for review by voting members in order to protect confidential information relating either to the College itself or to any individual. - 96.
+All acts bona fide done by any meeting of any Committee, or by any person acting as a member of such Committee, shall, notwithstanding it be afterwards discovered that there was some defect in the appointment or continuance in office of any such member or person, or that they or any of them were disqualified, be as valid as if every such person had been duly appointed or had duly continued in office and was qualified to be a member of that Committee.